ArtPoon/slides/markdown/mimm4750g-intro.md

 * This course has no prerequisites in computer science - you will not have to write any of your own code.
 * *However*, you will need to become comfortable with the command line interface.
 * Reviewing the **UNIX and Markdown guide and quick reference** is *strongly recommended*.

 ---

+# The course server

+* A server funded by the UWO SSC's [Science Student Donation](https://www.uwo.ca/sci/counselling/procedures/science_student_donation.html) initiative.
+  * Two AMD EPYC 64-core CPUs
+  * 1.5 TB of RAM
+  * Running Linux (Ubuntu 22.04)
+* Access is restricted to students enrolled in the course.
+* Usage is monitored!

+---